 Cash used in operating activities is significantly influenced by the amount of cash we invest in personnel and infrastructure to support the anticipated growth of our business and the amount and timing of client payments.
-As we continue to invest in personnel and infrastructure to support the anticipated growth of our business, we expect net uses of cash by operations to continue.
-Our largest source of operating cash inflows is cash collections from our clients for subscription and related usage services.
-Payments from clients for these services are typically received monthly.
-For the three months ended March 31, 2015 and 2014, our days-sales-outstanding were 24 and 22 days, respectively.
+As we continue to invest in personnel and infrastructure to support the anticipated growth of our business, we expect net

-During the three months ended March 31, 2015, net cash used in operating activities decreased by \$0.4 million compared to the same period of 2014 primarily due to a \$2.5 million decrease in net loss after adjusting for non-cash expenses and a \$2.1 million increase in net cash outflows resulting from changes in operating assets and liabilities.
+During the nine months ended September 30, 2015, net cash used in operating activities decreased by \$7.9 million compared to the same period of 2014 primarily due to a \$10.0 million decrease in net loss after adjusting for non-cash expenses, offset in part by a \$2.1 million increase in net cash outflows resulting from changes in operating assets and liabilities.

-During the three months ended March 31, 2015, cash outflows from changes in operating assets and liabilities included primarily a \$1.6 million decrease in accounts payable related to timing of liabilities and payments, a \$1.2 million increase in prepaid expenses and other current assets primarily related to long-term maintenance contracts and annual subscription fees on third-party licensed technology and insurance policies, and a \$0.5 million increase in accounts receivable due to increased sales.
-Cash inflows from changes in operating assets and liabilities included a \$1.1 million increase in accrued and other liabilities primarily for ESPP withholdings for employees for the purchase period started in November 2014 and additional employee paid-time-off liability due to timing of usage, a \$1.0 million increase in accrued federal fees and sales tax liability as a result of a \$0.6 million out of period adjustment for additional sales tax liability recorded in the first quarter of 2015 (see Note 10 of the notes to condensed consolidated financial statements included in this Form 10-Q), as well as increased client usage, and a \$0.3 million increase in deferred revenue primarily attributable to increased billings.
+During the nine months ended September 30, 2015, cash outflows from changes in operating assets and liabilities included primarily a \$1.3 million decrease in accounts payable related to timing of liabilities and payments, a \$1.1 million increase in accounts receivable due to increased sales, and a \$1.0 million increase in prepaid expenses and other current assets primarily related to long-term maintenance contracts and annual subscription fees for third-party SaaS services.
+Cash inflows from changes in operating assets and liabilities was primarily due to a \$0.8 million increase in accrued and other liabilities primarily for ESPP withholdings for employees due to timing of ESPP purchase, for accrued bonus and commission driven by our improved sales and financial performance, and for personnel costs due to increase in employee headcount.